-- 2. Counselling appointment and screening blood tests (partner to attend, if applicable) - 3.
+- 1. Initial blood test for Ovarian Reserve (AMH), this can be done in clinic or we can provide a home kit - 2.
+Counselling appointment and screening blood tests (partner to attend, if applicable) - 3.
 Internal ultrasound scan of your ovaries and womb - 4.
 Medical appointment with a doctor to review your results and determine your suitability to donate.
-Overview of the treatment and signing of consent forms with the donor coordinator (partner to attend, if applicable) - 5.
-Nurse appointment to explain the detail of your treatment plan and have final screening tests (partner to attend, if applicable) - 6.
+Overview of the treatment - 5.
+Nurse appointment to explain the detail of your treatment plan and have final screening tests - 6.
 Initial scan of your ovaries at start of treatment to ensure you are ok to proceed - 7.
 Scan of your ovaries to check response to the stimulation drugs - 8.
 One to Two further scans of your ovaries to check response - 9.
-Egg collection (partner to attend, if applicable)
+Egg collection - 10.
+Repeat infection screening 3 months after egg collection, frozen eggs are required to be quarantined for 3 months before being released for use in treatment

 You will need someone to be with you when you come for your egg collection and to take you home afterwards.
-If your partner is to produce a sperm sample on the day of egg collection he will need to attend with you.